Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 - If there is an existing court file in respect of the lien (such as an action to enforce the lien), then the motion will be brought in that action.
 If not, then the court file number should be left blank and the court will assign a Toronto file number.

-- Once the master hearing the motion has reviewed the materials and approved the security, the master will sign the fiat and, in the case of a lien bond or letter of credit, the security will be endorsed.
-The master’s endorsement, signed fiat, signed order, and, if applicable, endorsed lien bond or letter of credit will be emailed to the moving party.
+- Once the associate judge hearing the motion has reviewed the materials and approved the security, the associate judge will sign the fiat and, in the case of a lien bond or letter of credit, the security will be endorsed.
+Certified cheques and bank drafts are not endorsed.
+The associate judge’s endorsement, signed fiat, signed order, and, if applicable, endorsed lien bond or letter of credit will be emailed to the moving party.

-- Unless the Accountant otherwise advises, parties should be issuing and entering orders before attending the Accountant’s office, as follows:
+- Unless the Accountant otherwise advises, parties should be entering orders before attending the Accountant’s office, as follows:

 - For an order granted in non-Toronto actions, where leave to have the motion heard in Toronto has been granted, the order must be issued and entered at the courthouse where the action was commenced.